Beanzilla/failUser/README.md

 ## Running after Setup

 1. Activate Python venv, `. env/bin/activate`
-2. Run it in the background `nohup ./failUser.py &` (Now you can close the connection yet still have failUser running)
+2. Run it in the background `nohup ./failUser.py &` (Now you can close the connection yet still have failUser running, CTRL + D)

 (You can use the first step in Stopping it to tell if it's running)